|Duration||1 Year Part-time|

 On successful completion of this programme, students should be able to:

 • Critically discuss the spectrum of HR activity and the role of the HR function in organisations in a national and international context;

-- Demonstrate a sound understanding of the knowledge, skills and behaviours required by HR professionals, whether in a generalist or specialist role;
+• Demonstrate a sound understanding of the knowledge, skills, and behaviours required by responsible, ethical, and effective HR professionals;

 Skills and Careers Information

-- At least an NFQ Level 7 qualification in any discipline and at least 2 years of professional work experience.
+- Applicants must have at least an NFQ Level 7 qualification in any discipline and at least 2 years of professional work experience.

-Consideration under Recognition of Prior Learning (RPL) may be given to applicants who do not fully meet the above criteria but who have significant professional experience in a related field such as human resource management, training and development, employment relations, coaching, supervisory and management roles AND at least an NFQ Level 6 qualification.
+Consideration under Recognition of Prior Learning (RPL) may be given to applicants who do not fully meet the above criteria but who have significant professional experience in a related field such as human resource management, training and development, employment relations, coaching, supervisory and management roles and at least an NFQ Level 6 qualification.
 In these circumstances, an interview may form part of the application decision.